By Nchumbeni Yanthan

 What is a Management Style?

-In short, management styles are like a personal guide that helps managers lead effectively in a changing business world.
+To put it briefly, management styles serve as a personal guide that assists managers to lead in the dynamic business environment.

 There are lots of different ways to lead, and each one has its own set of characteristics.
 Here are ten different types of management styles: